« BackThe best $4 ever spentpapanotes.comSubmitted by pmzy 10 months ago

 Are these two sides of the same coin, and come from having just a smaller world, where small things can feel very big to a developing brain?
 Or as an adult with a fully-formed brain and access to the larger world, can we separate them and find that kind of unrestrained joy in the small stuff without also being swept away by small disappointments?

-• Qworg an hour ago
+• Qworg 10 months ago

 I think many adults also get distraught or enraged by tiny things - it is an emotional regulation problem, not an age problem (but adults can and should be better than children).